 JotForm has many different templates for event feedback, allows to add translation easily, and gives full access to the builder on the free plan.

-Typeform has well thought-out conditional logic if you are looking for smart and complex surveys.
+Typeform has well thought-out conditional logic if you are looking for smart surveys.

 Workshop Butler contains only question types essential for event feedback, without making you scroll through all possible options for all possible purposes.
 It chooses the appropriate template automatically once you create and save it.